joshfrench/om-wiki-fork/Documentation.md

 specified in `m`. `cursor` should be an Om cursor onto the application state. `m` is an optional map of options.

-Only the following keys are allowed.
+Only the following keys are allowed in `m`.

 `:key` - a keyword that will be used to lookup a value in `cursor` to be used a React key.